 "Do you want to go out?
 We're just about done, but I'm sure they could use a hand."

 I explained I didn't have a wet suit.
 Or a slicker.
 Or an umbrella.
 But that was OK too.
 The club is as much about a social life as it is about sailing.
-Soon we were on our way to Sunset Inn on Route 31, for pizza and beer.
+Soon we were on our way for pizza and beer.

 More than a dozen people joined us.
 While we waited for dinner the sailors talked about tactics, designs, races, gear.
 Charlie played host at the end of the table.
 On one side a man talked about the joy of road trips, of hauling his rig to different regattas.
 Occasionally the language of the road merged with the language of the sea, as when he spoke about saving gas on the downwind leg.

 I wait for the beer to kick in and the stories to begin.

 Eventually someone recalled a microburst--a short, explosive storm--that tore through the reservoir one Labor Day weekend.
 Sailors saw a dark wall coming at them, driven by strong winds.
 Boats flipped over.
 The diners at the Sunset Inn shrugged off the story.
 "At first we couldn't find one guy," a man said.
 "It turned out he'd found shelter on the far shore."